Music theory

 The dates for 2024 can be found here.

-After passing Partial Examination A, you will be admitted to Partial Examination B. The repetition of the sub-examinations A and B in case of failure is not permitted.
-The admission examination can only be repeated in its entirety and only in the next academic year.
-The admission examination can be repeated an unlimited number of times.
+After passing Partial Examination A, candidates will be admitted to partial examination B. The repetition of the partial examinations A and B in case of failure is not permitted.
+The entrance examination can only be repeated in its entirety and only in the next academic year.
+The entrance examination can be repeated an unlimited number of times.

 • Enrolment during the general admission period